SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-30.md

 ### Terraform-aws-vpc Module development in VS
 - Terraform-aws-vpc ---> Is a module we are developing.
-- Terraform-vpc-test ---> Is we are testing wether the module is working or not.
+- Terraform-vpc-test ---> Is we are testing wether the module is working or not (or) You can put the test code inside the "Terraform-aws-vpc" folder by creating another folder as "example"

 ### Now create below all these using terraform code
 - Create VPC